Out-of-State Drivers Receiving DUI Charges In California

-You May Be Subject to a Suspension in Your Home State after a California DUI Conviction
+You May Be Subject To A License Suspension In Your Home State After A California DUI Conviction

 Your home state may find out about your conviction or suspension in California and decide to suspend your license or make you fulfill other requirements.
 Every state is different.

 California Enforces the Interstate Compact